wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-autogrowshrink.md

 ## Prerequisites

 * **HPC Pack 2012 R2 Update 1 or later cluster** - The **AzureAutoGrowShrink.ps1** script is installed in the %CCP_HOME%bin folder.
 The cluster head node can be deployed either on-premises or in an Azure VM.
 See [Set up a hybrid cluster with HPC Pack](/documentation/articles/cloud-services-setup-hybrid-hpcpack-cluster) to get started with an on-premises head node and Azure "burst" nodes.
-See the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script)) to quickly deploy a HPC Pack cluster in Azure VMs.
+See the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) to quickly deploy a HPC Pack cluster in Azure VMs, or use an [Azure quickstart template](https://azure.microsoft.com/documentation/templates/create-hpc-cluster/).

+* **Azure PowerShell 0.8.12** - The script currently depends on this specific version of Azure PowerShell.
+If you are running a later version on the head node, you might have to downgrade Azure PowerShell to [version 0.8.12](http://az412849.vo.msecnd.net/downloads03/azure-powershell.0.8.12.msi) to run the script.

 * **For a cluster with Azure burst nodes** - Run the script on a client computer where HPC Pack is installed, or on the head node.
 If running on a client computer, ensure that you set the variable $env:CCP_SCHEDULER properly to point to the head node.
-The Azure “burst” nodes must already be added to the cluster, but they may be in the Not-Deployed state.
+The Azure "burst" nodes must already be added to the cluster, but they may be in the Not-Deployed state.

 * **For a cluster deployed in Azure VMs** - Run the script on the head node VM, because it depends on the **Start-HpcIaaSNode.ps1** and **Stop-HpcIaaSNode.ps1** scripts that are installed there.
 Those scripts additionally require an Azure management certificate or publish settings file (see [Manage compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-hpcpack-cluster-node-manage)).
-Make sure all the compute node VMs you need are already added to the cluster, but they may be in the Stopped state.
+Make sure all the compute node VMs you need are already added to the cluster.
+They may be in the Stopped state.

 ## Syntax